 (1)-Officials And Administrators

-This replaces the existing specification for the same class in Salary group MP 72/VR 99 approved effective May 7, 1999.
-(Revised to extend Unclassified usage)
+This replaces the existing specification for the class of Policy Development Director in Salary group MP 72 approved effective April 10, 2020.
+(Revised to add Acknowledgement section and modify content) Final 22-007